emberjs/ember.js/packages/sproutcore-metal/docs/NOTES.md

 This example will cause the fooDidChange() method to be invoked anytime the 'foo' property is modified.

-The `SC.beforeObserver()` method will do the same thing but will fire before a property value changes.
+The `Ember.beforeObserver()` method will do the same thing but will fire before a property value changes.

 ## Events